kader801/Change-default-Woocommerce-Currency-Symbol/README.md

-You have to change the country code 'DZD'
+You have to change the country Symbol 'DZD'

-In this list you will find all country codes
+In this list you will find all country Symbols

                                         'AED' => __( 'United Arab Emirates dirham', 'woocommerce' ),
 					'AFN' => __( 'Afghan afghani', 'woocommerce' ),